LiuYangMage/RLFluidControl/README.md

 `-fil None` means that we don't use any filter, in consistent to our practice for the CFD environment in the paper.

-Start the client (CFD environment):
+Start the client:

-Run **`clientCFD/clientCFD.pde`**  in Processing.

-## External Links
+### 2D BDIM:

-The CFD processing code is based on a 2D BDIM code ''lilypad'' developed by Dr. Gab Weymouth.
-Here is the Github link: https://github.com/weymouth/lily-pad
+We provide a simple example using Lilypad, a code based on a 2D BDIM method developed by Dr. Gab Weymouth.
+See https://github.com/weymouth/lily-pad.

+Run **`clientLilypad/clientCFD.pde`**  in Processing (download from https://processing.org/download/).

+### 3D LES:
+See details in **`clientNektar/Readme`**